by Paul Wheaton

 #1: IntelliBid Estimating Software

-IntelliBid serves as ConEst’s core estimating platform and is offered in three different editions: IntelliBid Standard, IntelliBid Plus and IntelliBid Pro.
+IntelliBid serves as ConEst software’s core electrical estimating platform and is offered in three different editions: IntelliBid Standard, IntelliBid Plus and IntelliBid Pro.

 All three versions come with features designed for electrical contractors: